ZengruiHan/ZengruiHan.github.io/_pages/research.md

 ## Elliptic genera of Pfaffian-Grassmannian double mirrors
 **In progress.**

+The Pfaffian-Grassmannian double mirror is the first example of derived-equivalent Calabi-Yau varieties but not birationally equivalent.
+They appear as different geometric phases of certain nonabelian gauged linear sigma models (nonabelian GLSM).
+It is believed that their mirror-symmetry-theoretic invariants (such as stringy Hodge numbers, elliptic genus, Gromov-Witten theory etc) should be equivalent.
+In this project we aim to prove that their elliptic genera coincide.

 ***

 ## Stringy E-functions of generalized Pfaffian double mirrors
 **In preparation.**

+The generalized Pfaffian double mirror is a generalization of the Pfaffian-Grassmannian double mirror.
+In the case of odd dimensions, Borisov and Libgober proved that the stringy Hodge numbers on the two sides coincide.
+The case of even dimension is more subtle since the two sides are not double mirror to each other in the strict sense (e.g. they have different dimensions).
+More precisely, a modification of discrepancy of resolution of singularities is needed to obtain the desired equality of Hodge numbers.

 ***